renmengye/deep-dashboard/README.md

     series curve.

 ### Backend (your program)
-Last step to hook up the dashboard is to add some lines in your training program.
+Last step to hook up the dashboard is to modify your training program.

 #### Catalog format
 Each experiment folder contains a *catalog* file.
 It is in the following CSV format.
+In short, to add your own job, you simply need to write some files to the right place, e.g. the training data points to a CSV file.

 ```csv
 filename,type,name